Summary

 $$ log(E(mort))=intercept+S(\textit{time, 8 df per year} )+dow+cb, $$

-where \(mort\) denotes the daily time series of mortality counts; \(E\) corresponds to its expected value; \(S\) is a natural cubic spline of time with 8 degrees of freedom per year to adjust for the seasonal and long-term trends; \(dow\) corresponds to a categorical variable to control for the day of the week; and \(cb\) is the cross-basis function produced by a distributed lag non-linear model combining the exposure-response and lag-response associations.
+where \(mort\) denotes the daily time series of mortality counts; \(E\) corresponds to its expected value; \(S\) is a natural cubic spline of time with 8 degrees of freedom per year to adjust for the seasonal and longer-term trends; \(dow\) corresponds to a categorical variable to control for the day of the week; and \(cb\) is the cross-basis function produced by a distributed lag non-linear model combining the exposure-response and lag-response associations.
 The exposure-response association was modelled with a natural cubic spline, with three internal knots placed at the 10th, 75th and 90th percentiles of the observed distribution of daily regional temperatures.
 The lag-response association was modelled with a natural cubic spline, with an intercept and three internal knots placed at equally-spaced intervals in the logarithmic scale, with lags ranging between 0 and 21 days.
 We then performed a multivariate multilevel meta-analysis, modelling dependencies of regions within countries through structured random effects, and including the location-specific temperature average and interquartile range as meta-predictors.
 The fitted meta-analytical model was used to derive the best linear unbiased predictions of the cumulative temperature-mortality association in each region, from which we estimated the regional minimum mortality temperature.

 Every day, we transform the temperature observations and bias-corrected temperature forecasts into temperature related mortality (TRM) estimates and predictions, respectively.
 TRM represents the fraction of deaths attributable to non-optimal temperatures, calculated as